Characterising blenders via covering relations and cone conditions: Introduction

+\end{list} If, in addition, the dimension of the topological entry of the h-sets is larger than the dimension of the stable bundle of $\Lambda$, then $\Lambda$ is a blender. \end{theorem}

+For readers who prefer more abstract statements we provide a shorter reformulation of the above result in Theorem \ref{cor:main}, where we state it without referring to mother sets.
+However, we find the notational distinction of the mother sets helpful for the actual construction leading to {\em(B1)} and {\em(B2)}; we discuss this in Section \ref{sec:compsetup}.

 The two conditions \emph{(B1)} and~\emph{(B2)} provide us with a flexible framework for establishing the existence of blenders that can be applied in various contexts.
-They give conditions for a neighbourhood of a hyperbolic set, and specify when such a hyperbolic set is a blender.
-Note that the simplest case of satisfying \emph{(B1)} and~\emph{(B2)} is a set $M$ that covers itself, which is a typical setting one encounters, for instance, around a hyperbolic fixed point; see Figure~\ref{fig:covering}(b).
-However, since the exit set of $M$ is spanned, here, by two stable directions $y^1_s$ and $y^2_s$, this does not imply that there is a blender in $M$.
-In general, to establish the existence of a blender, one should expect to need a possibly large number of covering sets $\{ N_i \}_{i \in I}$ and $\{ M_l \}_{l \in L} \subset \{ N_i \}_{i \in I}$.
-Nevertheless, verifying \emph{(B1)} and~\emph{(B2)} only requires checking bounds on first images of the sets $N_i$ (to establish the covering and cone conditions).
+They concern a neighbourhood of a hyperbolic set, and specify when such a hyperbolic set is a blender.
+Note that the simplest case of satisfying \emph{(B1)} and~\emph{(B2)} is a set $M$ that $f$-covers itself, which is a typical setting one encounters around a hyperbolic fixed point; see Figure~\ref{fig:covering}(b). \hypertarget{target:cardinality}{}While \eqref{eq:key-objective} is satisfied in this case, there is no blender in $M$ since the dimension of topological entry is the same as the dimension of the stable bundle.\mymarginpar{\hyperlink{issue:cardinality}{Link back to \ref{issue:cardinality}}}